Benedictteo05/OSA_notes/Application Security/L4 - Session Management & Security.md

 </system.web>
 ```

-**How is data stored in "Session"**
+### How is data stored in "Session"
 - InProc Mode
 	- It is a default session mode and a value store in web server memory (IIS)
 	- Session value stored when server starts and it ends when the server is restarted.
 	- Limited to ONLY one server
 - State Server Mode
-	- In this mode,, session data is stored in separated server.
+	- In this mode, session data is stored in separated server.
 - SQL Server Mode
 	- in this mode, session data is stored in the database.
 It is a secure mode.